-- Hobo spiders are brown/dark brown in color.
-They are often confused with other brown house spiders, but have a distinct yellow and grey pattern on their abdomen that can be seen with a magnifying glass.
+- Hobo spiders are brown/dark brown.
+They are often confused with other brown house spiders but have a distinct yellow and grey pattern on their abdomen that can be seen with a magnifying glass.

 - Their webs resemble funnels found relatively lower than other spider webs.
 Because hobo spiders do not climb well, they stay closer to the ground and on the lower levels of a home.

 - Black widows are another spider with a dangerous bite, especially for older adults and younger children.
 Their bite may cause increased heart rate and body temperature, problems breathing, involuntary muscle twitches, and other symptoms.

 - They are one of the most recognized spiders with their black body and the red hourglass pattern found on their abdomen.

 - While feared, black widows are not hostile to humans unless they feel in danger.
 When cleaning in dark, secluded areas in and around your home, wear closed gloves to protect yourself from black widow bites.
 Seek immediate help if bitten.

 Dangerous spiders, like the ever-abundant black widow and hobo spiders, and even other spider species can quickly turn into a terrifying problem fast.
 To protect your Utah home or commercial property from such invaders, address any pests that lure spiders in first.
 With effective pest control in place, you can begin to ward off spider infestations.
 Then specific spider control treatments can be used for further